-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist In-Network There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Out-of-Network \$30 Copay for this Medicare-covered preventive service Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc;) not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening In-Network Out-of-Network A one-time screening ultrasound for people at risk.
+The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist There is no coinsurance, copayment, or deductible for members eligible for this preventive screening. \$30 Copay for this Medicare-covered preventive service Acupuncture for chronic low back pain In-Network Out-of-Network Covered services include: \$20 Copay for each \$55 Copay for each Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Medicare-covered acupuncture service.
+Medicare-covered acupuncture service.
+For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc;) not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-In-Network \$15 Copay for each one-way Medicare- covered acupuncture service.
-Out-of-Network \$40 Copay for each one-way Medicare- covered acupuncture service.

-Services that are covered for you What you must pay when you get these services Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay who en you get these services Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Acupuncture services provided by American Specialty Health (ASH) Ambulance services Prior Authorization is req transpo services, to the nearest appropriate facility that can provide care only if they are 20% of the cost for each one-way Medicare-covered air transportation service. \$275 Copay for each one- Out-of-Network 20% of the cost for each one-way Medicare- covered air transportation service. \$275 Copay for each one- way Medicare-covered ground transportation service.
+Acupuncture services provided by American Specialty Health (ASH) Ambulance services Prior Authorization is req transpo uired for Non-Emergency ortation Covered ambulance services, whether for an emergency or non-emergency situation, include In-Network Out-of-Network fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the 20% of the cost for each one-way Medicare-covered 20% of the cost for each person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$275 Copay for each one- way Medicare-covered ground transportation service. \$275 Copay for each one- way Medicare-covered ground transportation service.